thetopham/exocortex/README.md

      }'
    ```

 Then open the web UI (e.g. `http://pi.local:8081/`) and confirm the event appears.
+You can also add notes directly from the page; they will be saved with `source_system=manual`.

 ---